-In Fall 2016 and Winter 2017 the BSc Degree programs will undertake a large-scale curriculum mapping initiative.
-The goal of this initiative is to collect information on how each course, within the various majors contributes to the B.Sc. program learning outcomes and the associated majors.
+In Fall 2016 and Winter 2017 the BSc Degree program undertook a large-scale curriculum mapping initiative.
+The goal of this initiative was to collect information on how each course, across all the majors contributes to the B.Sc. program learning outcomes and the associated majors.

 In 2013, the B.Sc. became the first degree program on campus to have a complete set of learning outcomes, which articulate the desired skills, knowledge and values of a B.Sc. graduate.
 Outcomes serve as aspirational goals that guide revisions and improvements to our majors.
 As such they are an essential element of the Institutional Quality Assurance Process (IQAP), which all departments undertake on a cyclical basis.

-For Learning Outcomes to be useful, we need to ask how our current majors stack up against these outcomes – a kind of gap analysis – so as to reveal our strengths and areas needing further review in our curriculum.
-The Curriculum Mapping Project aims to accomplish this very goal by mapping each course against the learning outcomes, documenting the modes of instruction, assessment, and degree of mastery expected of students.
-With learning outcomes in place for the degree and for individual majors, the time is now right to undertake this project.
+For Learning Outcomes to be useful, we needed to ask how our current majors stack up against these outcomes – a kind of gap analysis – so as to reveal our strengths and areas needing further review in our curriculum.
+The Curriculum Mapping Project aimed to accomplish this very goal by mapping each course against the learning outcomes, documenting the modes of instruction, assessment, and degree of mastery expected of students.
+With learning outcomes in place for the degree and for individual majors, the time was right to undertake this project.

-The mapping project has multiple benefits.
-It will provide a clear sense of the progression of skills and knowledge developed within any given major.
-It will highlight outcomes that are under-represented, poorly times or over-represented, and will generate useful discussion about what the majors ought to achieve and how.
-It can also assist departments making decisions about course needs and redundancy, and allocation of resources.
+The mapping project has had multiple benefits.
+It provided a clear sense of the progression of skills and knowledge developed within any given major.
+It highlighted outcomes that were under-represented, poorly times or over-represented, and generated useful discussion about what the majors ought to achieve and how.
+It has also assisted departmentsin making decisions about course needs, redundancies, and allocation of resources.

-So what does this mean for you as an instructor?
-The mapping project will be accomplished through a survey, which will be sent to one instructor for each core and restricted elective course in the B.Sc..
-This will occur either at the end of fall 2016 or early winter 2017, depending on when the course is offered.
-If you are the designated person, you will need to complete the survey (with assistance of your teaching team).
-Because of its comprehensive nature, the survey will take a bit of time to complete (40-50 minutes) but will be worth the investment compared to the alternative of running a separate survey for each major.
-Over the next few months we will be identifying the designated instructors and would greatly appreciate your support for this project.
+The mapping project was accomplished through a survey, which was sent to one instructor for each core and restricted elective course in the B.Sc..
+This occured in either the fall 2016 or winter 2017 semester, depending on when the course was offered.
+The designated person completed the survey (with assistance of the teaching team).
+Because of its comprehensive nature, the survey took a bit of time to complete (40-50 minutes) but it was worth the investment compared to the alternative of running a separate survey for each major.

-The curriculum mapping process will happen via a Qualtrics survey.
-Each survey will be customized using logic to ensure that questions will only be asked that apply to the majors that courses support.
+The curriculum mapping information was collected through a Qualtrics survey.
+Each survey was customized using logic to ensure that only questions for the applicable majors were included.

-During the fall semester the survey will be open from November 23rd – December 21st.
+During the fall semester the survey was open from November 23rd – December 21st.

-In the winter semester the survey will be open from February 1st – March 15th.
+In the winter semester the survey was open from February 1st – March 15th.

 Q: How long will the survey take?